Sufyaan-Kazi/AccountsPipeline/README.md

 The pipeline can be executed in direct or dataflow mode using: ```runPipeline.sh``` or ```runPipeline.sh d```

 ## More Detail
 This is a sample pipeline (to be used for education and inspiration purposes only) for processing financial data using Apache Beam.
+This should not be used for Production use cases.
+Copyright 2018 Google LLC.
+This software is provided as-is, without warranty or representation for any use or purpose.
+Your use of it is subject to your agreements with Google.

 In this sample, personal banking transactions are processed so they can be inserted into BigQuery.
 The transaction data is filtered to remove bad data, then enhanced using primitive deduction work to infer the category or type of spending (e.g. groceries vs clothes shopping etc) and the data is then windowed on a day basis.

 This project executed via ```runPipeline.sh```.
 If no arguments are supplied then the script defaults to direct mode, otherwise if any argument is supplied it defaults to dataflow mode.